Counseling Support for Stress

 If you or someone you know needs help with one of these challenges, contact the Military Crisis Line at 988, then press 1, or access online chat by texting 838255.

-All counselors have a master’s or doctoral degree in a mental health field and a license to practice independently.
+All counselors have a master's or doctoral degree in a mental health field and a license to practice independently.
 Many are trained in military considerations.
-Learn more about the process for different methods of support:
+View options for confidential counseling or our specialty consultations.

 About Military OneSource

 Military OneSource is your free 24/7 gateway to information, answers and support.
-As a Department of Defense-funded program, we put expert confidential help to work for service members, immediate family and survivors who need a little extra guidance for all things MilLife.
-Learn More »
+As a Department of War program, we put expert confidential help to work for service members, immediate family and survivors who need a little extra guidance for all things MilLife.